 6. Will my loved one be required to wear a mask at all times?

 The staff are required to wear a mask at all times.
 The participants are encouraged to wear masks if tolerated.
 Participants are especially encouraged to wear their masks during times that staff are working in their personal space, assisting with more intimate needs.

 7. Can you explain what the CALI report is?
 And, In the event of a change in the CALI report, how has The Arc Gloucester prepared to quickly pivot to the updated safety recommendations?

 The CALI report comes out every Thursday.
-It measures the COVID Activity level for each region in the state.
+It measures the COVID-19 activity level for each region in the state.
 There are four levels, Low, Moderate, High, and Very High.
 Currently NJ is Moderate and the numbers are trending down.
 At Moderate and High levels, our state guidance remains the same at 50% capacity.
-At low levels, the guidance allows us to open up at 100 percent capacity.
-At Very High Level the capacity reduces to 25%.
-The Arc Gloucester has further determined that if our COVID activity level reaches Very High, the programs would close down for at least two weeks to assess the risks of keeping programs open.
+At low levels, the guidance allows us to open up at 100% capacity.
+At Very High level the capacity reduces to 25%.
+The Arc Gloucester has further determined that if our COVID-19 activity level reaches Very High, the programs would close for at least two weeks to assess the risks of keeping programs open.